Coffee and a Verse

 Signs Matter

+I did it again.
 I hung my All About Me sign on my door.
-It crookedly covered up the letters to my Everyone is Welcome sign.
+It crookedly covered the letters on my ‘Everyone is Welcome’ sign.
 It wasn’t at all pretty.

-I’m not sure how long it had been hanging there and it took someone else to remind me to take it down.
+I’m not sure how long it had been hanging there, and it took someone else to remind me to take it down.

 My mind was a whirl as I drove off.
 I thought how sweet they were for thinking of me.
-I thought how much I had needed to be thought of on this particular morning.
+I thought about how much I had needed to be thought of on this particular morning.
 I thanked God.
 I felt I was finally being seen.
 After all, life was hard right now.
 If I could have, I would have struck up the angel choir to help me celebrate.

-As I handed my husband’s food to him when I got home and proceeded to tell him how someone else had paid for it, he simply asked me, “Did you pay for the person’s order behind you?
+As I handed my husband’s food to him when I got home and proceeded to tell him how someone else had paid for it, he asked me, “Did you pay for the person’s order behind you?
 Did you pay it forward?”

 The celebration was over.
 There it was.
 My All About Me sign was firmly staring me in the face.
 It hung there like a wreath with a bright red bow.
 A big red bow called conviction.

-I talked to God about me and asked for both forgiveness and that healing I desperately needed.
-I also asked him to replace that feeling of being reluctant to give with willingness.
-I had lost that somewhere along the way and I had to go back and find it.
+I talked to God and asked for forgiveness.
+I also asked him to replace that feeling of unwillingness with the spirit of willingness.
+I had lost that somewhere along the way and needed God to help me find it.

-I needed it to finish my course with that joy Paul talks about in Acts 20:24 (KJV) that says “But none of these things move me, neither count I my life dear unto myself, so that I might finish my course with joy, and the ministry, which I have received of the Lord Jesus, to testify the gospel of the grace of God.”
+I needed it to finish my course with the joy Paul talks about in Acts 20:24 (KJV) that says “But none of these things move me, neither count I my life dear unto myself, so that I might finish my course with joy, and the ministry, which I have received of the Lord Jesus, to testify the gospel of the grace of God.”
 I can’t let the things I go through move me away from the true purpose God has for my life.

-I’m finding that even though I gave my heart to Jesus years ago I have a tendency from time to time to take it back again.
+I’m finding that, even though I gave my heart to Jesus years ago, I tend to take it back from time to time.
 So I gave my heart back to the Lord.
 Again.

 It would be the first step taken toward that healing I desperately needed.
-I knew this would be a process of taking one step at a time and giving myself some much needed grace.
+I knew this would be a process of taking one step at a time and giving myself some much-needed grace.

 I replaced it with a Thankful and Blessed sign.
 And you know something?
 It looks so much better.

-Oh and one more thing…..
+Oh, and one more thing…..

-I went through the drive thru and paid for the person’s food behind me.
+I went through the drive-thru and paid for the person’s food behind me.

 No longer being all about me feels a whole lot better.